davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 conjugate moved deeper into the mantle beneath the North American plate [@Saleeby2003; @Liu2010; @Chapman2012].

 In the Neogene, ridge subduction and the opening of the Pacific-Farallon slab window [@Atwater1998] drove far-field effects including late Cenozoic regional volcanism in central and southern California [@Dodge1988] and the convective ascent of asthenosphere in the southern Basin and Range province [@LePourhiet2006].
-Beginning in the Miocene, crustal blocks hosting Crystal Knob were moved northwest along the San Andreas transform system to their present position [e.g. @Argus1991; @Wilson2005].
+Beginning in the Miocene, the crustal blocks through which Crystal Knob erupted were moved northwest along the San Andreas transform system to their present position [e.g. @Argus1991; @Wilson2005].

 ## Previous mantle xenolith studies